 In our weekly publication series we monitor trends in a pool of more than 40 ETF equity themes.
 Every week we focus on one themes which have moved the most in the previous week relative to its usual trading pattern and volatility, and we provide an unbiased sample of companies within the theme.
-This week the we describe the theme which has made the largest deviation from the usual trading pattern.
+This week we describe the theme which has gained the most interest, measured by last week’s trading volume relative to the usual trading volume.

 The list below illustrates 10 different companies within the theme.
 They are spanning a broad area of the theme and is intended as an inspirational list only:

 How the list was created: Each theme consists of a number of companies from ETFs and indices within the given theme.
 The list above is created by sampling 10 different companies from the theme, making sure that the companies have a low mutual correlation within the theme, such that they span a broad part of the overall theme.
 Note that this is based on historical performance which is not an indicator for future returns.
 The list is for inspirational purpose only and should not be considered as trade recommendations in any way.

 Price evolution of a thematic ETF within the theme - over 6 months and 5 years, respectively:

 Outrageous Predictions 2023: The War Economy

 - The constantly growing global need for energy drives the world's richest to huddle up and launch a R&D project in a size the world hasn't seen since the Manhattan Project gave the US the first atomic bomb.

 French President Macron resignsThe political stalemate in France and the rise of Marie Le Pen following the 2022 elections corners President Macron, forcing him to give up on politics and resign from his position.
 At least for now.